 One of the main concerns of the removals process is the effect it will have on your staff's productivity, their morale and their abilities to carry on with their day to day operations.
 The best way to combat this is to adopt a ‘business as usual' approach.
 If you are organised (and if you are using a move manager), you will have more chance of carrying on with work right up until the move.

 Your office removal can make good use out of office storage companies between your moves, a point which all office removal companies will help you with.
-For more information read our article on business storage for office moves.

 Here’s the vital points to keep in mind when moving your office.